DEFENSE & STRATEGIC STUDIES MISSION

 Each year we select branch-qualified captains to attend a one to two-year advanced civil schooling program, with a three-year follow-on assignment to the USMA faculty in the Defense and Strategic Studies program.
 Our officers attend top graduate programs and receive a master's degree in areas such as International Security Policy, International Affairs, Communication, Diplomacy and Military Studies, Defense Analysis/Irregular Warfare, and National Security Affairs.
 In the past, we have sent officers to Harvard University, Naval Postgraduate School, University of Connecticut, University of Kentucky , and Hawaii Pacific University.
 As professors in our Defense and Strategic Studies major, our officers teach, perform professional service, do scholarly research and outreach to the Army, and participate in the mentorship and development of cadets, both in an out of the classroom.
 We primarily teach juniors and seniors in a variety of subjects including Tactics, Military Strategy, Counterinsurgency Operations, Comparative Military Systems, Military Communication, Special Operations/Low Intensity Conflict, Transformation, and Theory and Practice in Modern War.

-Our instructors have academic credentials from world-class institutions such as Princeton, George Washington University, The Naval Postgraduate School, Victoria University (New Zealand), Purdue University, The University of Kentucky, The University of Georgia, and North Carolina State University.
+Our instructors have academic credentials from world-class institutions such as Princeton, George Washington University, The Naval Postgraduate School, Columbia, Tufts, Harvard, Johns Hopkins, and University of Wisconsin.

 Ideal candidates for this board should have the following qualities: